hollyk24/MiddleMan-Video-Game/Them's fightin' words/Assets/src/Kaleb/README.md

 	Dr BC Mode

 Player:
 The player is one of the two fighters.
-The player can move their character left and right, jump, and use three different attacks, each with different speeds and damage values.
+The player can move their character left and right and use three different attacks, each with different speeds and damage values.

 NPC:
 The NPC moves like the player, but depending on the character can have one to three attack moves.